-If you need assistance with indoor air quality testing/sampling as discussed in this article call us at 1-800-344-4414 or email us at firstname.lastname@example.org for details and a free estimate.
+If you need assistance with indoor air quality testing/sampling as discussed in this article, call us at 973-366-4660 or e-mail us at firstname.lastname@example.org for details and a free estimate.

 What do diesel exhaust particles, black soot, carbon black and diamonds have in common?
 Answer: They are all forms of the element, Carbon!
 While diamonds may be a girl’s best friend, diesel exhaust particles and black soot surely aren’t.
 It’s the difference between black (Carbon) and white (Carbon)!!!

-It is possible to test the black soot on surfaces or in the air to determine if it is carbon black or elemental carbon from diesel exhaust.
+It is possible to sample the black soot on surfaces or in the air to determine if it is carbon black, tire dust, elemental carbon from diesel exhaust.
 Another way to test for diesel exhaust is by testing/sampling the air for oxides of nitrogen.